Rescued Kahurangi trampers: Medic who reached Jessica O'Connor and Dion Reynolds reveals relief

 When caring for people who had not eaten for a long time, it was good to give them "quite bland meals".

-But the chocolate bars fed to the trampers was "a bit of delight after 18 days".
+But the chocolate bars fed to the trampers was "a bit of a delight after 18 days".

 O'Connor had a Snickers and Reynolds had a Moro and a Snickers bar, Denharder said.